- Home

 Collagen is the most abundant protein in the body.
 It’s a major component of bone, skin, muscles, tendons, and cartilage.
 Most research about collagen is related to joint and skin health, while very little scientific research exists on its benefits to our immune system.

-Randomised controlled trials on the other hand have found that collagen supplements do improve skin elasticity, and play an important role in the skin structure and function.
+Randomised controlled trials on the other hand have found that collagen supplements do improve skin elasticity and play an important role in the skin structure and function.
+But more studies are needed for us to understand if commercially available collagen is truly helpful and safe for long-term use.

 Collagen formation is reduced in mature skin.
 As we age, the biomatrix of our skin starts to collapse when the collagen scaffold loses its strength and stability.
 There are many factors that can accelerate this, like sunlight, smoking, environmental pollution, alcohol, and nutrient deficiency.
 When the elasticity of our skin starts to be compromised, lines and wrinkles start to show up.